jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==

+= 2.5.5 April, 23rd 2018 =
+* Add - Bumpdown script to be able to display infomation messages or warnings
+* Add - Dependency script to hide fields based on user selection
+* Add - Priority to all meta fields to be able to reorder them in the admin and front end

 = 2.5.4.1 March, 21st 2018 =
 * Fix - Fix the pop up video display by making it always use https, thanks John for reporting
 * Tweak - Loading of external links to allow those with html entities, such as affialite links to be properly escaped without breaking, thanks Rebecca for bring it up!